decred/dcrdocs/docs/getting-started/obtaining-dcr.md

 ## <img class="dcr-icon" src="/img/dcr-icons/Credits.svg" /> Contribute to Decred

 Decred is currently recruiting contractors - members of the community who are paid in Decred for their contributions.
-Check out [the recruitment page](https://www.decred.org/recruiting/) for details and how to get involved.
+Check out [Contributing](../contributing/overview.md) section for details and how to get involved.

 ---